Uplift Local Business Support Details

 Temporary Street Closures

-Now through May 2021, California Avenue will be closed to through traffic from El Camino Real to Birch Street to allow outdoor dining, retail, and personal services.
-The temporary closure will be every day of the week through May 2021.
+California Avenue will be closed to through traffic from El Camino Real to Birch Street to allow outdoor dining, retail, and personal services.
+The temporary closure will be every day of the week.
 The community is encouraged to park in the City’s garages and lots, or walk or bike to California Avenue.
 Parking is free and time restrictions continue to be waived as a result of the current public health emergency.

 Curbside pickup is still available if you still prefer.
 Check out this map(PDF, 424KB) for curbside pickup locations.

-Now through May 2021, most of University Avenue from Cowper Street to Ramona Street will be closed to through traffic to allow outdoor dining, retail, and personal services.
+Most of University Avenue from Cowper Street to Ramona Street will be closed to through traffic to allow outdoor dining, retail, and personal services.
 One-way, eastbound traffic between Kipling Street and Cowper Street is allowed.
-The temporary closure will be every day of the week through May 2021.
+The temporary closure will be every day of the week.
 The community is encouraged to park in the City’s garages and lots, or walk or bike to downtown.
 Parking is free and time restrictions continue to be waived as a result of the current public health emergency.

 Alternate Uses for Parking